Skip to the main content

 Certification Requirements

-Updated Mar 31, 2020
+Updated Mar 31, 2025

-• Certification Not Regulated
+• Certification Not regulated

 There is currently no provincial legislation regulating this occupation in Alberta.
+The Power Engineer Regulation [pdf] under the Safety Codes Act governs any requirements for plant operators requiring power engineering certification.

 Employment & Advancement

-Updated Mar 31, 2020
+Updated Mar 31, 2025

-Individuals often start in field positions or as junior operators.
-Advancement to more senior positions such as unit operator and senior operator usually depends on experience and education.
+Often employers seek graduates of GPO and/or power engineering programs.
+Advancement to more senior positions such as unit operator and senior operator usually depend on experience, demonstrated ability, and further education.
 In gas plants that require power engineering certificates, operators may need higher certification to advance to senior positions.
+This can be completed with self-study and passing of examinations while working full time.

-Senior operators may move into supervisory positions.
+Senior operators may also move into supervisory positions.
 They may then advance to management positions located either at the plant or in major cities.

 Industry Concentration